Severson-Group/eMach/docs/source/mechanical_analyzers/SPM_rotor_speed_limit_analyzer.rst

    (True, 'Adhesive', 77700.0)

-indicating a failure with the adhesive at 77700 RPM.
+This would indicate a failure speed with the adhesive at 77700 RPM.